Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 * **sprops** of all faces with a surface density of 1;
 * **vprops** of all solids with a density of 1.

-For computation of properties of the shape, exact geomery (curves, surfaces) or some discrete data (polygons, triangulations) can be used for calculations.
+For computation of properties of the shape, exact geometry (curves, surfaces) or some discrete data (polygons, triangulations) can be used for calculations.
 The epsilon, if given, defines relative precision of computation.
 The **closed** flag, if present, forces computation only closed shells of the shape.